casangi/cubevis/readme.rst

 Usage
 ^^^^^

-This example provide a summary of how to use interactive clean from Python:
+This example provide a summary of how to use interactive clean from Python

-For this sample, the test measurement set is `available <https://casa.nrao.edu/download/devel/casavis/data/refim_twopoints_twochan-ms.tar.gz>`_, while the `outlierfile` would look something like:
+For this sample, the test measurement set is `available <https://casa.nrao.edu/download/devel/casavis/data/refim_twopoints_twochan-ms.tar.gz>`_, while the `outlierfile` would look something like